hoangvvo/benzene/docs/worker/README.md

 ```

 (The example above makes more sense in environments like [Cloudflare Workers®](https://workers.cloudflare.com/) since you cannot really look up user in the browser)

+## Questions

+### My web worker(s) already have a fetch event handler

+It is possible to have multiple fetch event handlers within a service worker.
+The second handler gets its chance to call `event.respondWith()` only if the previous did not.

+If `path` does not match, `gqlHandle` will simply return. letting other fetch event handler to work.
+See this [demo](https://googlechrome.github.io/samples/service-worker/multiple-handlers/index.html) for demonstration.